2017 CRAVEN COMPETITION RULES

 *Note: elimination takes brief scores into account.
 It is possible, therefore, for a team to win the oral argument portion of the round but not advance due to a lower brief score.

 : The scores of each team shall be computed by weighting the oral argument score (90%) and the brief score (10%).
-No scores from other rounds will carry over into Round 3.
-Teams will be eliminated in a single elimination, head-to-head format, with the top eight (8) teams advancing to Round 4.
+No scores from other rounds will carry over into Round 3 or Round 4.
+Teams will be eliminated in a single elimination, head-to-head format, with the top eight (8) teams advancing to Round 4, and the top four (4) teams advancing to Round 5.

-: Teams shall advance from these rounds based upon a majority vote of the Judges in a single elimination, head-to-head format.
+: Teams shall advance from Round 5 based upon a majority vote of the Judges in a single elimination, head-to-head format.
 Judges shall be asked to keep notes and provide a number score for each competitor, but the majority vote of the Judges shall be the sole determinate for used to propel a team forward in the competition.

 Round 6 (Finals):